 - Implant-Supported Bridge: Anchored by dental implants rather than natural teeth, offering superior stability.

-Benefits of Dental Bridges
+Benefits of Restoring Missing Teeth with Bridges

 - Restores Functionality: Bridges help you chew, speak, and bite properly by replacing missing teeth.